-Expenditures on scholarships, bursaries, prizes and student wages have consistently increased over the past ten years.
+Expenditures on scholarships, bursaries, prizes and student compensation have consistently increased over the past ten years.
 Financial aid spending represents the largest budget item in the endowment fund budget.
-The University spent over \$5.1 million in fiscal 2016 in financial aid and student wages.
+The University spent over \$5.4 million in fiscal 2017 in financial aid and student compensation.

-Financial aid and student wages as a percentage of tuition has remained consistently around 25% over the past ten years and was, on average, over \$2,300 per student for the 2016 fiscal year.
+Financial aid and student compensation as a percentage of tuition has remained consistently around 25% over the past ten years and was, on average, over \$2,500 (33 per cent) per student for the 2017 fiscal year.
 Mount Allison students, in addition to receiving financial aid from University funds, successfully compete for national and international entrance and graduate scholarships such as Rhodes, Graduate NSERC, National Merit and Loran awards.
 At a total of 53 Rhodes Scholars, Mount Allison holds one of the best records amongst Canadian Universities.

-Mount Allison ranks 3rd amongst primarily undergraduate universities for the number of students who have won national awards and the proportion of entering students with grades of 90 per cent or higher as per Maclean's.
+Mount Allison ranks 3rd amongst primarily undergraduate universities for the number of students who have won national awards and 5th for the proportion of entering students with grades of 90 per cent or higher as per Maclean's.

 Mount Allison recruits students from across Canada and the world.
-This contributes to the economy of New Brunswick by bringing in money from outside the province to be spent in New Brunswick and also provides New Brunswick students the opportunity to interact with individuals from every region of Canada and from over 37 other countries.
+This contributes to the economy of New Brunswick by bringing in funds from outside the province to be spent in New Brunswick and also provides New Brunswick students the opportunity to interact with individuals from every region of Canada and from over 44 other countries.
 This geographic mix has been stable for a number of years and helps enliven the Mount Allison student experience.